hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Is it mere grotesquerie, like the headless swan, things disharmonious in the arrangement of their parts?
+Is it mere grotesquerie, like the swan, things disharmonious in the arrangement of their parts?
+That would make ruin an aesthetic phenomenon in the same way as beauty.
+But there is something different about disharmony, since it is easier to achieve; as Leo Tolstoy says of unhappy families, there are many ways to fall to ruin.
+In the language of statistical mechanics, disharmony is entropically preferred; there are more

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake20.png" />